deepmancer/byol-pytorch/README.md

 </p>
 <p align="center">

 Welcome to the **BYOL (Bootstrap Your Own Latent)** repository!
-Dive into our comprehensive, from-scratch implementation of BYOL—a cutting-edge self-supervised learning algorithm that's transforming how we approach unsupervised feature learning.
+Dive into our comprehensive, from-scratch implementation of BYOL—a self-supervised contrastive learning algorithm that's transforming how we approach unsupervised feature learning.

+---

 ## 🔧 Requirements